-Gorge Harbour provides good anchorage for vessels of moderate size and is a popular small craft anchorage although squalls sweep down from the surrounding hills.
+Gorge Harbour provides good anchorage for 100 Ĵ vessels of moderate size and is a popular small craft anchorage although squalls sweep down from the surrounding hills.
 The best anchorage is south of the public wharf in 18 to 22 m.
 Tan Island, Ring Island, Neck Islet, Pill Islets, Stove Islets, Bee Islets and numerous drying and below-water rocks lie in Gorge Harbour.
 Private docks and mooring buoys are in the harbour.
 Marine farm facilities are west and north of Stove and Pill Islets, northwest of Ring Island, in the bay at the east extremity of the harbour, and close north of Bee Islets.
+101 Sewage disposal in the waters of the approach to and within Gorge Harbour is prohibited under the Canada Shipping Act, 2001 - Regulations for the Prevention of Pollution from Ships and for Dangerous Chemicals.